MiguelMunoz09/Helpdesk-config/README.md

 # Usage

 ```
- run this commant in your terminal:  Helpdesk-config
+ Helpdesk-config
 ```

 # Contributing

-If someone wants to add or improve something, I invite you to collaborate directly in this repository: [Build-appi-for-console](https://github.com/MiguelMunoz09/Helpdesk-config)
+If someone wants to add or improve something, I invite you to collaborate directly in this repository: [Helpdesk-config](https://github.com/MiguelMunoz09/Helpdesk-config)

 # License